Getting serious about loneliness

 This is not a problem unique to New Zealand

 In an interview with the Huffington Post, Crouch notes her new position has garnered attention from around the world, including New Zealand.
 However, our own government have no plans for such a position just yet.
-Instead, Tracey Martin, Minister for Seniors has said, the government hoped to utilise the Positive Ageing Strategy, due to be released later this year, to get an idea of the scale of loneliness amongst older New Zealanders.
+Instead, Tracey Martin, Minister for Seniors has said that the government hoped to utilise the Positive Ageing Strategy, due to be released later this year, to get an idea of the scale of loneliness amongst older New Zealanders.

 ‘The Ministry has reviewed your application and you’re not lonely enough, I’m afraid.
 Your application for affection has been denied.’